-Clolar is a prescription medication approved by the Food and Drug Administration (FDA) to treat acute lymphoblastic leukemia (ALL) in children and young adults up to the age of 21.
+Clolar is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat acute lymphoblastic leukemia (ALL) in children and young adults up to the age of 21.
 Clolar is indicated in cases where leukemia has relapsed or failed to respond after at least two previous drug regimens.
-Clolar may also be referred to by its drug name, Clofarabine.
+Clolar may also be referred to by its drug name, clofarabine.

 Clolar is an anticancer drug.
 Clolar is a member of a class of drugs called antimetabolites.
-Clolar is believed to work by interfering with the DNA synthesis in replicating cells.
+Clolar is believed to work by interfering with the DNA synthesis in replicating cancer cells.

 How do I take it?

-The FDA-approved label for Clolar lists common side effects including headache, fever, chills, fatigue, rash, itching, nausea, vomiting, abdominal pain, nosebleeds, pain in extremities, tachycardia (rapid heart rate), hypotension (low blood pressure), and low blood cell counts.
+The FDA-approved label for Clolar lists common side effects including headache, fever, chills, fatigue, rash, itching, nausea, vomiting, abdominal pain, nosebleeds, anxiety, pain in extremities, tachycardia (rapid heart rate), hypotension (low blood pressure), and low blood cell counts.

 Sepsis, a potentially fatal systemic infection, is both a common and severe side effect of Clolar.